Lofty-Brambles/qppts/slides/what_is_quantum_computing.md

 ---
 transition: slide-left
 layout: figure-side
-figure-url: data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAJcAAACUCAMAAACp1UvlAAAAMFBMVEXz9Pa5vsq2u8jn6e34+frw8fO+ws7V2d/IzNXCx9HT1t3R09zh4+jt7vGzuMXk5uqJaFxUAAAB2ElEQVR4nO3Z3XaDIBBGUfkVE8D3f9uihqjBuHBWGXPx7dsm6ekoaGzXAQAAAAAAAAAAAAAAAAAAAA9N0bwq+J7Ch7ZZvYiSIoq+bRZdw7AQ0+eT5pXeF5tl6X76fEcx/T19q7Nfp4+XT9J6fEohH42yli7aaYKutAou7ElcXdq7GKN41qZxdXkxLU0hrfqpLv/eLW3dxHi69CBzl3xU7Uo8XfO+/zJUvZWna9x0CVO+0PnPIfJ0+dMu46L0t3SZTZctXuamk+9jYlzn/ffbF+OWHWQ/Ma594r0ei33C5R/tJsbUpb083leNW3eQ7cTYro+jk0fXoTVrPzG+67buQrkSh23W9hp/733Oblq7id3aNXxmra++s6uY1mZi3F3qvejMYVZelbxdWlmRN4rjrDwx3i6VWuQ4H6ny3Mqi4u5K05q21hT25SAuR3Jk7lKv35sO5UkWd5eepzWzZ1ncXeqs5b6udVo/1aVqq1i7dP20WLtC7bnF26V33zvQha47uyLfehztUM8y3k+YKzq+rsuadnXkLobn5MOlY5il21nipGv00zq0FHldtmEuXK4L5QOp//N6DE0gRbtxJcERR+Ya/2O0C4qkcRUAAAAAAAAAAAAAAABc8Aen/B3oUuNbBwAAAABJRU5ErkJggg==
+figureUrl: /final_stack.png
 ---

-# Overall Desicions
+# Overall Decisions

 - Of all the SDKs provided, Qiskit stands out for it's community support.
 Being integrated into python also helps over Q#, which is a separate DSL itself.